 Some people block exes because they don’t want their new partner to know about the old relationship.
 Yes, really.

-What to Do When Your Ex Blocks You on All Communication Channels
+How to Communicate When Your Ex Blocks You

 If your ex blocked you because they’re not ready to talk, there’s a good chance they will unblock you on their own accord.
 As such, I recommend you wait and give this possibility a chance to come true.